-Under the Proposed Arrangement, the Medigap Plans would offer a \$100 premium credit to each Policyholder who selects a Network Hospital for a Medicare Part A-covered inpatient stay,5 subject to the frequency limitations described further below.
-The premium credit would be applied to the next premium payment due to the Policyholder's Medigap Plan after the Policyholder's applicable inpatient stay6 and would be in the form of a reduction in the amount the Policyholder would owe.
-In nearly all circumstances, the premium credit would not be in the form of a check, deposit, or other affirmative payment from the Medigap Plans to the Policyholder.7 discount offered could vary by Network Hospital, it would not vary based on the volume of Policyholder claims.
+Under the Arrangement, the Medigap Plan offers a \$100 premium credit to each Policyholder who selects a Network Hospital for a Medicare Part A-covered inpatient stay,5 subject to the frequency limitations described further below.
+The premium credit is applied to the next premium payment due to the Medigap Plan after the Policyholder's applicable inpatient stay6 and is in the form of a reduction in the amount the Policyholder owes.
+In nearly all circumstances, the premium credit is not in the form of a check, deposit, or other affirmative payment from the Medigap Plan to the Policyholder.7

-Policyholders would be eligible to receive only one \$100 premium credit per Medicare Part A benefit period.
-A benefit period under Medicare Part A starts with the first day on which a Medicare beneficiary is furnished inpatient hospital or extended care services by a hospital or a
+Policyholders are eligible to receive only one \$100 premium credit per Medicare Part A benefit period.
+A benefit period under Medicare Part A starts with the first day on which a Medicare beneficiary is furnished inpatient hospital or extended care services by a hospital or a skilled nursing facility ("SNF"), respectively, and ends after 60 consecutive days during which the beneficiary was not an inpatient of either a hospital or a SNF.
+The Medigap Plan acknowledged

-4The PHO certified that there would be no financial arrangement between it and any Network Hospital.
-In particular, the PHO certified that the Network Hospitals would not furnish remuneration to the PHO, directly or indirectly, to be included in the PHO's network of hospitals.
+4 The PHO certified that there is no financial arrangement between it and any Network Hospital.
+In particular, the PHO certified that the Network Hospitals do not furnish remuneration to the PHO, directly or indirectly, to be included in the PHO's network of hospitals.